The Fundamentals of Amino Acids in Animal Nutrition:

 - Responses to and requirements in Valine, Isoleucine and Leucine vary, depending on two factors: on the one hand, the interactions within their amino acid family (branched chain amino acids) and, on the other hand, the intakes in other amino acids sharing the same transporters.

-- Arginine, highly functional, must be used in accordance with the animal’s physiological stages and its specific impacts (on blood circulation, as a precursor to key metabolites, etc.).
+- Arginine is an important nutrient which requirement varies in accordance with the animal’s physiological stages and its specific impacts (on blood circulation, as a precursor to key metabolites, etc.).

 - Glycine, implicated in numerous metabolic pathways, must be considered in terms of its interactions and in accordance with the intake of its precursors.

 Tip #9: Use Amino Acids to Improve the Sustainability of Livestock Industries

 Using amino acids makes it possible to correctly respond to animals’ needs while reducing the levels of dietary proteins.
 The benefits go beyond animal performance and are essential in terms of sustainable development: